 - Testing: Multiple tests including bloodwork and physical exam are required

-- Mental Health Evaluation: Your mental health must be assessed and you need to express your goals
+- Mental Health Evaluation: Your goals and mental health will be assessed

-- Starting Doses: Therapy typically begins with small doses of testosterone
+- Starting Doses: Therapy begins with small doses of testosterone, gradually increasing

 Testosterone Administration Methods